apache/openserverless-operator/OPERATOR.md

 ## Publishing the operator

-Once the operator is ready, you can build and test it a against a kubernetes cluster.
+Once the operator is ready, you can build and test it against a kubernetes cluster.
 First, generate a new image tag with `task image-tag`.
-You can test locally using the kind cluster (provided by default by the development environment) with `ent:build-and-load`.
+You can test locally using the kind cluster (provided by default by the development environment) with `build-and-load`.

 To test it against other clusters, you need to publish it to the nuvolaris private repository on docker.hub To do this, add to your `.env` the following variables: